jeanoi/VHDL/README.md

 ## Parking_Meter
 The code inside this file is a description of a fully functioning Parking Meter, ready to be implemented through FPGA.

+## Microprocessors
+The code inside this file is a description of the hardware architecture of two microprocessors.